About Moreland's Development Contributions Plan (DCP)

 All documents that support this amendment can be found electronically in the amendment documents section below.
 If required, we will post you a hard copy.

-The amendment can also be inspected on the Department of Environment, Land, Water and Planning website.
+The amendment can also be readon the Victorian Government's Planning website.

 2 July 2021